 The recent student protests in South Africa over tertiary fees is not something to panic over or to wince about.
-This is a view upheld by many technocrats in our communities.
+This is a view upheld by many technocrats in the communities.

-With the above history in mind, one can agree that protests of students are not a new phenomenon.
-According to the principles of a Democratic society, it is encouraging to use protest as a means of speaking out against what the people are in opposition of.
+With the above history in mind, one can agree that student protests are not a new phenomenon.
+According to the principles of a Democratic society, it is encouraging to use demonstrations as a means of speaking out against what the opposition.

 In late 2015, the wave of protests engulfed numerous universities across South Africa.
-Most universities affected were Wits, Johannesburg, Pretoria, Rhodes, and Unisa universities.
-The protests held by activists who were against the high fees the universities were charging for one to get a degree.
+Those affected included: Wits, Johannesburg, Pretoria, Rhodes, and UNISA universities.
+The demonstrations held by activists who were against the high fees the universities were charging for a degree program.

-The new South Africa, after apartheid, believes that education is one of their basic rights and must not be charged exorbitant prices, segregating the poor.
-Most of the students affected, come from poor backgrounds and hope education can change their prospects of a better life.
+The new South Africa, after apartheid, believes that education is one of their basic rights and must not be charged exorbitant prices, thus, segregating the poor.
+Most of the students affected come from poor backgrounds and hope education can bring prospects of a better life.

-With a country reeling under the yoke of unemployment, education, especially tertiary, is one of the problem solvers of the African economic powerhouse.
-Graduates are expected to come out of the tertiary schools with expertise in different sectors, such as engineering, medicine, law, and science, but with the fees pegged at sky-rocketing levels, education is only but a dream and desire.
+With a country reeling under the yoke of unemployment, tertiary education is one of the solutions for the African economic powerhouse.
+University graduates are expected to gain expertise in different sectors, such as engineering, medicine, law, and science.
+However, the fees are pegged at sky-rocketing levels, leaving education as only a dream and desire.

-The segregational access to higher education through the use of higher fees is one if Africa’s problems in the turn of the new millennium.
-A section of the community is of the view that it is due to the failure of governments to give aid to deserving, and yet underprivileged students, and some blame nepotism, corruption, and racism.
-However, if it can be believed, the problem concerning entry into tertiary education is not about fees or the price thereof.
+The segregationist access to higher education, through the use of raised fees, is one if Africa’s problems in the new millennium.
+A section of the community holds the view that it is due to government failure to aid deserving, and yet, underprivileged students.
+Some blame nepotism, corruption, and racism.
+However, if it can be believed, the problem concerning entry into a university is not about fees or the price thereof.

-One is of the view that the protest witnessed in South Africa dubbed, “Fees Must Fall” is based on the political, social, and economical imbalance society is experiencing.
-Politically, different governmental parties are fighting in the public arena, such as in the print and broadcasting media with such promises, as free education and employment.
+One is of the view that the protest witnessed in South Africa dubbed, “Fees Must Fall” is based on the political, social, and economic imbalance of society.
+Politically, different government parties are fighting in the public arena, such as in the print and broadcasting media, with such promises as free education and employment.

-Racism is still rife in the South African society.
-This was witnessed by attacks on Twitter and Facebook by black citizens who had been called, “monkeys” by one white lady.
-This happened when she had gone to Durban Beach and found it full of black people.
-In this instance, blacks are against white people who are behind those big oak doors, in institutions of higher learning, pouring over books as chancellors or registrars.
-They are irritated by those white, black, or Indian students who are glancing and typing on their laptops or iPads, without any sense of concern.
+Racism is still rife in the South African society, which was witnessed through attacks on Twitter and Facebook from black citizens who had been called, “monkeys” by one white lady.
+This happened when she visited Durban Beach and found it full of black people.
+In this instance, blacks are against white people, who are behind those big oak doors in universities, pouring over books as chancellors or registrars.
+They are irritated by those white, black, or Indian students who are glancing and typing on their laptops or iPads without any sense of concern.
 They do not know why these black folks are raising the banner.

 By Samuel Charandura